Skip to main content

 • rSurSu is the CORE token staking rewards per unit;

-• rBurBu is the Bitcoin staking rewards per unit;
+• rBurBu of Pn is the BTC staking rewards per unit for delegator with PN BTC yield level

 Reward Split